Skip to main content

 Your code stays intact, but the AI approaches your new request without being influenced by the old plan.

-Watch the code previews and tool cards in the chat interface.The AI shows files being created and edited in real-time.
+Watch the tool cards in the chat interface.The AI shows files being created and edited in real-time.
 You can also use /plan to check the current plan status.

 Click the Stop button in the chat interface, or press Escape.The AI will stop after completing its current action.
 Any code written will remain.